TrSonHien/Highspeed_Pipelined_Multiplier_32bit/README.md

-The last run in pipeline-mult folder \n pls, stand in pipeline-mult folder to check
+The last run in pipeline-mult folder.
+Pls, stand in pipeline-mult folder to check